G-7 nations gather to pledge 1B vaccine doses for world - WTMJ

 China and Russia have shared their domestically produced vaccines with some needy countries, often with hidden strings attached.
 Sullivan said Biden “does want to show — rallying the rest of the world’s democracies — that democracies are the countries that can best deliver solutions for people everywhere.”

 Miller reported from Washington.
 Lawless reported from Falmouth, England.
-AP writer Sylvie Corbet in Paris and Jonathan Lemire in Plymouth, England, contributed to this report.
+AP writer Danica Kirka in Falmouth, England Sylvie Corbet in Paris, and Jonathan Lemire in Plymouth, England, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.